nferhat/fht-compositor/docs/configuration/animations.md

 [libadwaita's `SpringAnimation`](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/1.3/class.SpringAnimation.html).

-Since they are much more tweakable, you'd rather use something like [Elastic](https://apps.gnome.org/Elastic/) to tweak the parameters yourself, and get a preview of what the curve will look like, aswell as the total animation time.
+Since they are much more tweakable, you'd rather use something like [Elastic](https://apps.gnome.org/Elastic/) to tweak the parameters yourself, and get a preview of what the curve will look like, as well as the total animation time.

 ![Elastic window](/assets/elastic.png)

-Note however that you should be conservative with the valuess you pass into this animation, as it can *really quickly* cause values to overshoot/undershoot to infinity, and potentially causing crashes (integer overflows).
+Note however that you should be conservative with the values you pass into this animation, as it can *really quickly* cause values to overshoot/undershoot to infinity, and potentially causing crashes (integer overflows).

 ```toml